 It goes pretty deep so, again, I’m only combining my older children for this homeschool music study.
 The younger ones can definitely listen to the music though!

-The week’s song is then the basis for an introduction to music theory and development.
+The week’s song is the basis for introducing music theory and development.
 Afterwards, we listen again, finding these elements within the piece.

 There are tests every four chapters, but I think we’ll turn them into review lessons instead.
 I’ll also use their contents to guide our memory work focus throughout each unit.